 3. Phone charger or USB Cord

 Phone Charger/USB Cord.
-Now that paper maps are on the way out, and GPS on our phones are an essential app, make sure you don’t run out of phone battery.
+Now that paper maps are on the way out, and GPS on our phones is an essential app, make sure you don’t run out of phone battery.
 Need a USB cord?
 Check out this one from Amazon.

 4. Umbrella

-5. Blanket, but not just any blanket.
+5. Blanket, but not just any blanket

-6. Water.
+6. Water

-7. Hand Sanitizer and Extra Face-Masks
+7. Hand Sanitizer

 8. Emergency Kit

-9. Portable Air-compressor
+9. Portable Air Compressor

 Portable air compressor.
 I love this thing.
 Not only does it help with tire pressure, but if you’re camping it’s great for basketballs, air mattresses, and beach floats.
 This has been so handy on the road and off!
 A portable air compressor is the way to go.
 No more searching for air!